The Breast Team: 2015 Susan G. Komen Greater Atlanta Race for the Cure

 Each year, the Susan G. Komen organization hosts 5K races throughout the country to raise funds and awareness for breast cancer.
 This year, Perimeter Plastic Surgery is excited to be the event sponsor for the 25th annual Susan G. Komen Greater Atlanta Race for the Cure on May 9 at the Lenox Square Mall.

 With the help of our patients, our staff has formed a team called “The Breast Team” to participate in the race.
-Proceeds from the race will help screen and treat women, conduct educational programs, and fund research towards finding a cure.
-Approximately 75 percent of the proceeds will stay in Atlanta, and 25 percent will go towards national efforts.
+Proceeds from the race will help screen and treat women, conduct educational programs, and fund research toward finding a cure.
+Approximately 75 percent of the proceeds will stay in Atlanta, and 25 percent will go toward national efforts.
 Join or donate today.

 The Komen organization funds screening to detect breast cancer early, drastically improving survival outcomes.
-It also helps fund preventative healthcare and treatment programs for low income women, and conducts public educational programs to improve awareness and understanding of breast cancer.
+It also helps fund preventative healthcare and treatment programs for low-income women and conducts public education programs to improve awareness and understanding of breast cancer.
 Scientific research towards finding a cure is also funded in part through donations raised by the Komen organization during the annual races.

 Dr. Deutsch performs breast reconstruction to restore breast symmetry and fullness, helping women “feel whole” again and move forward with their lives after winning their battles with breast cancer.
 Options for breast reconstruction include using autologous tissue (from your own body), tissue expansion, and implants.

 A portion of the proceeds from all breast surgeries performed by Dr. Deutsch at Perimeter Plastic Surgery will be donated to the Susan G. Komen organization.
 This year, the Susan G. Komen Greater Atlanta Race for the Cure hopes to have 10,000 participants and raise $1.2 million.
 Perimeter Plastic Surgery’s “Breast Team” is looking forward to participating in this valuable cause.